hieuvp/learning-monitoring/prometheus-introduction/README.md

 - Various support tools.

 Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

+Prometheus

+- It is written in Go.
+- Many client libraries and integrations available.

 ## References